secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

 Changes to the triage bot policy file should be tested in the MR by running the "dry-run:triage" CI job and inspecting the log output.
 This CI job is a dry-run, meaning it will not actually take any actions in the project but will print out what would happen if the policy was actually executed.

 ### GitLab.com DB structure changes
-1 of the most important data source, that reguarlly changes, is the GitLab.com database.
+1 of the most important data source, that regularly changes, is the GitLab.com database.
 In order not to break the daily operation, changes to the database needs to be tracked and checked.
-Any change to the GitLab.com database, is made to the `db/structure\.sql` file.
-The Data Team gets notified, by applying labels to the MR, if a change to the `db/structure\.sql` is made, via the Danger Bot.
+Any change to the GitLab.com database, is made to the db/structure\.sql file.
+The Data Team gets notified, by applying labels to the MR, if a change to the db/structure\.sql is made, via the Danger Bot.

 A label `Data Warehouse::Impact Check` is added by the Danger Bot as call to action for the data team.
 - On triage, the Triager will [check](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?scope=all&state=opened&label_name[]=Data%20Warehouse%3A%3AImpact%20Check) for MRs with label `Data Warehouse::Impact Check`.